-FIRE ADAPTED HUMAN COMMUNITIES (FAHC) SUMMARY
+FIRE ADAPTED COMMUNITIES (FAC) SUMMARY

 The significant social and economic costs of recent wildfires draw attention to the need to understand society's exposure to wildfire impacts.
-Wildfire impacts are thought to be increasing for a number of reasons, including decades of fire suppression, climate change and drought, and an increase in the human populations at risk from wildfires due to the rapid expansion of the wildland urban interface (WUI).
-These factors contribute to devastating losses to individuals and communities in lives lost and homes and other values damaged or destroyed, as well as substantial expenditures by the members of the fire management community.
+Wildfire impacts are thought to be increasing for a variety of reasons, including declining forest health, decades of fire suppression, climate-induced stresses, and increased residential development in the wildland urban interface (WUI).
+These factors contribute to devastating losses to lives, homes, and infrastructure, as well as substantial expenditures by the members of the fire management community.

 Here we concisely document our understanding of the various characteristics, relationships, and factors that affect a community's vulnerability and resilience to wildland fire threats.
-This summary is necessarily brief, recognizing that various issues or topics that are regionally important may have been minimized or omitted due for the sake of brevity.
+This summary is necessarily brief and general, recognizing that various issues or topics that are regionally important have been omitted, yet can be addressed in more specific analyses.
 The intent is to capture the primary drivers affecting communities' exposure to risk from wildfire.
-A secondary objective is to conceptualize the problem so that it can be quantitatively or semi-quantitatively modeled in Phase III.
-Potential data sources are identified as a suggestion or starting point of how to implement a Phase III FAHC model.
+A secondary objective is to conceptualize the problem so that it can be appropriately modeled in Phase III.
+Potential data sources are identified as a suggestion or starting point of how to implement a Phase III FAC model.